eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ##### Start Your Terminal Application

-Start your preferred terminal application (PuTTY or Tera Term) to establish a connection to the DE10-nano board.
+Start your preferred terminal application (PuTTY or Tera Term) to establish a connection to the Terasic DE10-nano board.

 Run the following command to force a static IP on the eth0 interface with connman: